 Figure 9 A robot-assisted platform to perform touch tests

 In the below video, you can watch how to use this type of system to perform touch testing.

 In its essence, this type of non-intrusive measurement system simulates human interactions with displays and even test; force, latency, tactile, and haptic feedback.
 It is suitable for component (chipsets, modules, sensors), device (functionality, performance, stability), and system (interaction, performance, behavior) level testing.

 OptoFidelity is an engineering house and specialized in display and HMD testing.
-In addition to BUDDY, OptoFidelity design and manufacture various other systems such as for measuring:
+In addition to TOUCH, OptoFidelity design and manufacture various other systems such as for measuring:

 90% of our deliveries are customized, so please feel free to contact us to discuss your testing challenges!